-The idea of making homemade vanilla extract isn’t a new one, in fact there are quite a few recipes already online.
-But today I thought I would share my version and why I prefer homemade. 🙂
+Making vanilla extract at home isn’t anything new.
+In fact there are quite a few recipes already online.
+But today I thought I would share my version of how to make homemade vanilla extract and why I prefer it over store bought. 🙂

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 If you’ve ever bought vanilla extract at the store, then you know how expensive it can be.
-I first discovered the concept of making my own at home because I was tired of wasting money and intrigued by the simple 2-ingredient recipe (that’s right, only 2 ingredients!).
+I first discovered the concept of DIY homemade vanilla because I was tired of wasting money.
+The simple 2-ingredient recipe intrigued me (that’s right, only 2 ingredients!).
 Now I wouldn’t dream of paying top dollar at the store!
 This simple recipe is also a wonderful gift idea.
 Last year I made a few small batches and gifted them to my girlfriends for Christmas.
 They were a huge hit!
 Everyone was impressed by my homemade efforts and after smelling the sweet aroma they couldn’t wait to get home and bake a holiday treat.

 So if you are looking for a way to cut costs in the kitchen, or needing a simple and meaningful gift idea for a loved one, try out this homemade vanilla recipe for yourself!

 Here’s what you’ll need to make homemade vanilla extract:

 - Vodka – (Any unflavored vodka will do, there’s no need to get the really fancy stuff)

 - Vanilla beans – (I order these ones from Amazon)